jingz/try-lang/readings/ux.md

 #### UI Priciples

-1. Typography : 5 Simple Rules
+1. Typography: 5 Simple Rules
     - Start body test look good determined by these 4 typographic.
     - POINT SIZE is the size of the letters.
         - In print, 10-12pt